Photo by tuchodl / CC BY 2.0

 Starting in October pumpkins start to make their way onto stoops, into coffee cups and onto plates.
 This autumn favorite was popular with Native Americans too!
 Squash was part of the Three Sisters, a combination of corn, beans and squash that were planted together by Native Americans.
 The stalks of the corn supported the beans, the beans added nitrogen back to the soil and the squash spread across the ground blocking sunlight from weeds.

 Learn more about the Three Sisters OR Watch how pumpkins go from field to can.

 The only item that might give turkey a run for its money on the Thanksgiving day table is butter.
 Butter is a baker’s secret weapon.
 It is practically magic.
 It can make foods flaky, crumbly, creamy, or moist and give it that deliciousness that we all love.
 It finds its way into almost every dish at Thanksgiving.
 It is in mashed potatoes, pumpkin pie, and some people even cover their turkeys in butter before roasting them!
 Where does butter come from?
 Cows of course!

 Watch the journey from milk to butter.

-Learn how to make your own butter!
-Check out this "How to make butter" lesson plan from Utah Ag in the Classroom.
+Learn how to make your own butter in this lesson from Utah Ag in the Classroom!